 Finally, the last concern to think about is peppermint oil’s effect on cats and dogs.
 If you have indoor pets, avoid using peppermint oil altogether.
 It should never be anywhere your pets frequent.

 According to the ASPCA, peppermint oil is highly toxic to canines and felines.
 Even inhaling diluted solutions can lead to a wide array of health problems.
-To avoid any risk of harm to your furry friend, it’s best to look elsewhere for a spider repellant.
+To avoid any risk of harm to your furry friend, it’s best to look elsewhere for a spider repellent.

 Can Peppermint Oil Kill Spiders?